shirot7335/spf_lookup/README.md

 # SpfLookup

+SpfLookup will count the number of SPF lookups for a given domain.

+## Overview

 RFC specify a limit of 10 DNS lookups for SPF. https://datatracker.ietf.org/doc/html/rfc7208#section-4.6.4

+Therefore, when configuring SPF, you need to check the number of SPF lookups for target domain and make sure that the number of lookups after configuration is within the upper limit set by the RFC.

-SpfLookup will count the number of SPF lookups for a given domain.
+SpfLookup will count the nubmer of SPF lookups by passing the domain, so you can reduce the work of counting the number of SPF lookups.

 ## Installation